1

 How much do regional director jobs pay per year?

-As of Jun 12, 2026, the average yearly pay for regional director in the United States is $94,338.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for regional director in the United States is $94,338.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $68,000.00 and $115,000.00 per year, depending on experience, location, and employer.

-What is the role of a regional director?
+What is a regional director?

-What does a Regional Director do?
+What does a regional director do?

 A Regional Director is responsible for overseeing operations, management, and performance across multiple locations within a specific geographic area.
 They develop and implement strategies to achieve organizational goals, ensure compliance with company policies, and lead regional teams.
 Regional Directors also analyze performance metrics, manage budgets, and coordinate with other executives to drive growth and efficiency.
 Their role often involves frequent travel and strong leadership skills to manage diverse teams and address region-specific challenges.

-How does a Regional Director typically collaborate with local managers and teams to drive regional performance?
+How does a regional director typically collaborate with local managers and teams to drive regional performance?

 A Regional Director often works closely with local managers by setting regional goals, providing strategic guidance, and ensuring alignment with the organization's overall objectives.
 Regular meetings, both virtual and in-person, are common for discussing performance metrics, addressing challenges, and sharing best practices across locations.
 The Regional Director also acts as a liaison between upper management and local teams, ensuring that regional needs and feedback are communicated upwards while company policies are implemented effectively.
 This collaborative approach helps drive consistent performance and fosters a cohesive team environment across all sites within the region.